‘The Young And The Restless’ Spoilers Weekly Video Preview: Chelsea Risks Everything For Her Family

 — Young and Restless (@YandR_CBS) November 3, 2019

 Meanwhile, Chelsea (Melissa Claire Egan) struggles to find a way to give Simon Black (Jeffrey Vincent Parise) his half of Calvin’s money.
 After she got the bags filled with cash, Chelsea ended up asking Kevin (Greg Rikaart) to launder the money for her.
-Although he was hesitant, Kevin agreed to help out Chelsea.
-Now, though, the money is tied up in an investigation, and Chelsea cannot get her hands on it to pay off Simon.
-None of that matters at all to Simon, though.
+Although he was hesitant, he agreed to help her out.

+Now, the money is tied up in an investigation, and Chelsea cannot get her hands on it to pay off Simon.
+None of that matters to Simon, though.
 He gives Chelsea 24 hours to get him his cash, and she struggles to figure out how to get that much money together in such little time.

 However, Simon thinks he can help Chelsea move more quickly by making a threat.
 Simon holds up his cell phone and shows Chelsea a picture of Connor (Judah Mackey), and he tells her that if she doesn’t get him what he’s owed, then Connor will pay.

 That is enough to spur Chelsea on, but it’s not in the way that Simon might hope.
 Instead of doing whatever she can to get the money together, Chelsea makes a vow to make Simon burn.
 She plans to get back at him for threatening Connor like that.